tcsvn/pyadlml/docs/user_guide.rst

 Statistics
 ----------
-Pyadlml supports methods to calculate some dataset statistics.
-The methods for devices and activities can be found in the modules ``pyadlml.dataset.stats.devices`` or  ``pyadlml.dataset.stats.activities``.
+Pyadlml supports methods to calculate rudimentary but interesting information about a dataset.
+The methods for devices and activities respectively can be found in the modules ``pyadlml.dataset.stats.devices`` or  ``pyadlml.dataset.stats.activities``.
 Statistics combining activities and devices reside in ``pyadlml.dataset.stats``.

+I could just list all the methods but lets use the :ref:`Amsterdam` dataset as example

 Activities
 ~~~~~~~~~~